geodrns/pokemon-vgc-ai/README.md

 print(env.winner)  # tuple with the victories of agent0 and agent1
 ```

-`s` is a duple with the game state view encoding for each agent. `r` is a duple with the reward for each agent.
+`s` is a duple with the game state encoding for each agent. `r` is a duple with the reward for each agent.

 To create custom `PkmTeam` you can just input an array of `Pkm`.